-For the years ended December 31, 2018 and 2017, the annual money-weighted rate of return on fund investments, net of fund investment expense, was (1.09)% and 10.62% respectively.
+For the years ended December 31, 2019 and 2018, the annual money-weighted rate of return on fund investments, net of fund investment expense, was 15.06% and (1.09)% respectively.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.

 The long-term rate of return on fund investments was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of the arithmetic real rates of return for each major asset class included in the target asset allocation as of December 31, 2018 and 2017 are indicated in Note 2 above.
+Best estimates of the arithmetic real rates of return for each major asset class included in the target asset allocation as of December 31, 2019 and 2018 are indicated in Note 2 on the previous page.